Case Studies

 Out with the Old

-Before using HeadCheck, OMHA, like many Minor Hockey Associations, relied on the traditional pen-and-paper method for tracking and reporting concussions.
+Before using HEADCHECK, OMHA, like many Minor Hockey Associations, relied on the traditional pen-and-paper method for tracking and reporting concussions.

 This outdated method increased the stress for Safety Coaches in having to remember the exact process to follow during an injury.
 Following the process meant managing binders with relevant safety documents as well as printing, organizing, and filling out forms.